 ▪ “One World,” the park’s killer whale show, is transitioning to more educational presentations over the course of the year, said Suzanne Pelisson Beasley, corporate communications manager for SeaWorld’s corporate parent company.
 SeaWorld Parks and Entertainment announced three years ago that it was ending the breeding of orcas and changing its whale shows after years of controversy.
 After a whale killed a trainer at the Orlando park in 2010, the documentary “Blackfish” stirred public anger over the treatment of whales in captivity and put pressure on SeaWorld, which suffered significant drops in attendance and revenue.

 ▪ SeaWorld’s newest thrill ride, Infinity Falls, a river raft ride with a 40-foot drop, opened in October.
 Also last year, SeaWorld ended its experiment with virtual reality on its Kraken roller coaster, citing the extra time required to clean and adjust the headsets after each ride.
 The coaster — 4,177 feet long, 153 feet tall, top speed of 65 mph, seven inversions — continues to run without the virtual reality plug-in.

-▪ Aquatica, SeaWorld’s water park, is scheduled to open a new waterslide with two-person rafts this spring named KareKare Curl.
-The park calls it a thrill slide.
+▪ Aquatica, SeaWorld’s water park, is scheduled to open a new waterslide on April 12.
+Its name is KareKare Curl and the park calls it a thrill slide.